tychosoft/moderncli/FEATURES.md

 ## serial.hpp

 Support serial I/O operations through a serial port or ptty device.
 Includes support for line buffered and timed input.
+Serial support depends on posix termios and is disabled on non-posix platforms.

 ## socket.hpp